-Unlike the dwebble though, the cradily doesn’t recognize the seeds that failed to wrap around it as food, and those that survive drop to the ground and begin to take root.
-The soil is too dry and lifeless for them to grow much, but some pale green vines creep out.
+Unlike the dwebble though, the lileep doesn’t recognize the seeds that failed to wrap around it as food, and those that survive drop to the ground and begin to take root.
+The soil is too dry and lifeless for them to grow much, but some thin, pale vines creep out.

 “Dodge!
 Leech Seed!”